ninjadrknss/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/closed-loop-requests.rst

 Gravity Feedforward
 -------------------

 The gravity feedforward :math:`K_g` is the output necessary to overcome gravity, in units of the :ref:`control output type <docs/api-reference/device-specific/talonfx/talonfx-control-intro:control output types>`.
 Phoenix 6 supports the two most common use cases for :math:`K_g`---elevators and arms---using the ``GravityType`` config in the gain slots.
+As seperating static friction and gravity is difficult, it is often recommended to find both constants at the same time.
+This can be done from finding the highest output and lowest output to overcome gravity without the system moving, and then calculated :math:`K_g` as the average of the two, with :math:`K_s` then being half of the difference of the two outputs.

 Elevator/Static
 ^^^^^^^^^^^^^^^